How the Sydney Train Strike situation occurred requires a look at some of the background issues leading up to this event.

 As Sydney commuters and business owners prepare for day of massive disruption on Monday and slowed services from today, Thursday 25/01/18 it is time for some perspective.
 Is this massively annoying disruption for a justifiable reason or just about more money?
-Understanding some of the details in the Sydney train strike from a human resources consultants perspective.
+Understanding some of the details in the Sydney train strike from a human resource consultants’ perspective.

-This statement from Transport NSW on the new and improved transport system is where it all started:
+This statement from NSW.Gov.au on the new and improved transport system provides some is where it all started:

 How was all this improvement possible in such a short time?
 It takes skill and training to operate a train, a ferry and drive a bus in this fast-paced city.
 How many new train drivers were employed and trained, as well as bus and ferry operators?